Creating and managing workflows

 • Removing steps — Be careful.
 Existing members scheduled for that step won’t receive it.

-Viewing workflow members
+Viewing workflow audience

 The Audience tab shows contacts in the workflow.